Reflecting on Your Teaching at U of T

 - Before a Course: Set goals, anticipate needs, plan for inclusion

-- End of Term: Review evaluations and student work
+- End of Term: Review evaluations, analyze student work

-- Post-Term: Update your dossier and connect with peers
+- Post-Term: Update your dossier, connect with peers